Anurag421/US_House_Price_Index_Influencing_factors_ML_Model/README.md

 Q. Find publicly available data for key factors that influence US home prices nationally.
 Then, build a data science model that explains how these factors impacted home prices over the last 20 years.
 Use the S&P Case-Schiller Home Price Index as a proxy for home prices: fred.stlouisfed.org/series/CSUSHPISA.
-# Goal - To Analyse and Build and ML Model the factors which are affecting the HOUSE PRICE INDEX.
+# Goal - To Analyse and Build ML Model the factors which are affecting the HOUSE PRICE INDEX.
 # Achieved Accuracy Score of - 97.3 % on TEST Data
 ## For Missing Data Handling used - Linear Interpolation
 ## For Features Scaling - Applied Standard Scaling